syncfusion-content/flutter-docs/Flutter/datagrid/conditional-styling.md

 # Conditional Styling in Flutter DataGrid (SfDataGrid)

 The [SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) allows customizing the style of the individual cells and rows based on the requirements.
-You can customize your widget in the `DataGridSource.buildRow` method with the help of `DataGridRowAdapter`.
+Customize your widget in the `DataGridSource.buildRow` method with the help of `DataGridRowAdapter.`

 ## Cells